devonborthwick/leafletwebmap/readme.md

 <>https://devonborthwick.github.io/leafletwebmap/weather/<>

-I also added earthquake data into the map, markers representing earthquake data with popup to display information.
-The differing magnitudes of earthquakes is shown using colors, from blue to red.

 This map shows earthquakes using data from the USGS.
 Circle markers are used to show locations of earthquake around the world.
 When the marker is selected a popup appears that shows the magnitude, location, and time of the earthquake.
-The differing magnitudes of earthquakes is shown using colors.
+The differing magnitudes of earthquakes is shown using colors, from blue to red.
 <>https://devonborthwick.github.io/leafletwebmap/earthquake/<>